rarezhang/top_notch_essays/README.md

 - although prior research has identified ..., a school of thought maintains that ...
 - there is a limited body of research on how to mitigate ...
 - in recognition of this complexity, the ... required
 - Given the need for xxx analysis and a lack of systems that  address  this  need,  an  important  and  obvious  question arises.
+- In this situation, both xxx and xxx fall short of what xxxx need.

 ### implications
 - given the hefty cost exacted by ..., the results have important implications for ...